elolab/ILoReg/README.md

 `ILoReg` is a tool for high-resolution *de novo* cell population identification from single-cell RNA-seq (scRNA-seq) data.
 High-resolution refers to the ability of `ILoReg` to identify subpopulations with subtle transcriptomic differences.
-In our study [[1]](https://www.biorxiv.org/), we showed that `ILoReg` identitied, by both unsupervised clustering and visually, immune cell populations that other scRNA-seq data analysis pipelines had difficulties to find.
+In our study [[1]](https://www.biorxiv.org/), we showed that `ILoReg` identitied, by both unsupervised clustering and visually, immune cell populations that other scRNA-seq data analysis pipelines struggled to find.

 The figure below illustrates the workflows of `ILoReg` and a conventional pipeline that applies feature selection prior to dimensionality reduction by principal component analysis (PCA), e.g. Seurat.